flask-api/flask-api/README.md

     def example():
         return {'hello': 'world'}

 A renderer for the response data will be selected using content negotiation based on the client 'Accept' header.
 If you're making the API request from a regular client, this will default to a JSON response.
-If you're viewing the API in a browser it'll default to the browsable API HTML.
+If you're viewing the API in a browser, it'll default to the browsable API HTML.

 ## Requests